-Order For Grouping Gifts
+Order for Grouping Gifts

-List all gifts to each donee in chronological order.
 The order for grouping gifts on Schedule A, Column A is:

 - 1. Gifts to the donor's spouse; - 2.
-Gifts to third parties that are to be split with the spouse; - 3.
-Charitable gifts (if taxpayer is not splitting with the spouse); and - 4.
+Gifts to third parties required to be split with your spouse; - 3.
+Charitable gifts (if you are not splitting with your spouse); and - 4.
 Other gifts.